Memoriał Henryka Łasaka

 Memoriał Henryka Łasaka is a single-day road bicycle race held annually in August in Lesser Poland Voivodeship and Silesian Voivodeship, Poland.
 It was first held in 1999 and from 2005 to 2007, the race was organized as a 1.1 event on the UCI Europe Tour, before moving down to category 1.2.
+In 2020, the event was held on the national calendar.